IvanZyf666/project_would_you_rather/README.md

 | qid | String | The id of the question that was answered|
 | answer | String | The option the user selected.
 The value should be either `"optionOne"` or `"optionTwo"`|

+## Reference
+Reference: A simple [SPA Portfolio template](https://github.com/rbhatia46/React-Portfolio) for developer/designers built with React.
+Use it to showcase your work, testimonials and other information to clients.

 ## Contributing

 This repository is the starter code for *all* Udacity students.
 Therefore, we most likely will not accept pull requests.
 For details, check out [CONTRIBUTING.md](https://github.com/udacity/reactnd-project-would-you-rather-starter/blob/master/CONTRIBUTING.md).